Evan-Clegern/ImmersivEngine/README.md

   - **Relations** (flexible modifiers between classess or objects that define extra behaviors)
   - **Emotions** (pseudoroutines which convey extra facial movements and which modify behaviors)
   - **Hints** (point that modifies the behavior and emotion of any NPCs that have it within their look range)

+## Contact Us!
+You can email me at evanclegern.work@gmail.com, or join the Slack channel at iecai.slack.com